What is a Spinal Cyst?

 Spinal cysts that are not growing quickly or causing symptoms may not require treatment.
-We will monitor the cyst for any changes in development.
-Some patients with mild symptoms find that changing positions and moving around more often helps, but the condition may still require treatment.
-Steroid injections to reduce inflammation and discomfort may be the first course of treatment.
+Dr. Federico P. Girardi will continuously monitor the cyst for any changes in development.
+Some patients with mild symptoms find that changing positions and moving around more often helps but can still seek treatment.
+Dr. Girardi may recommend steroid injections to reduce inflammation and discomfort as the first course of treatment.

 Physical therapy is beneficial for some patients who undergo fusion surgery for spinal cysts.
-The program may begin approximately six weeks after the surgery, and you may need to continue physical therapy for a few months.
+The program may begin approximately six weeks after the surgery, and they may need to continue physical therapy for a few months.

-Risks of Spinal Fusion Surgery
+What Are the Risks of Spinal Fusion Surgery?

 Treating spinal cysts by fusing the joints may have some risks.
 The surgery changes the way that your spine works, and more pressure may be placed on the joints that were not fused during the surgery.
 This may lead to joint degeneration and other problems.
 Other complications from spinal fusion surgery do arise in a small percentage of patients.
 The issues typically relate to improper healing of the joints.
-Patients who smoke are at greater risk for developing complications from spinal cyst fusion surgery.
+In addition, patients who smoke are at greater risk for developing complications from spinal cyst fusion surgery.

 Schedule a Consultation